 This post is aimed at those of you who enjoy trying out new things on your own before calling your developer for the final touches.
 I will walk you through a personal selection of plugins that complement those core ones you already use.
 Hopefully some of these below may become part of your must-haves.

-1. # Protect your blog from your mistakes with WP Security Scan:
+1. # Protect your blog from your mistakes with in conjunction.

 5. # Tell Google and users that a url has changed with “Redirection“